Post Traumatic Stress

 It is important to note that people can be affected by trauma and not be diagnosed with PTSD.
 A diagnosis does not necessarily legitimize a traumatic experience.
 People can experience a traumatic event and have it significantly disrupt their lives and never officially receive a diagnosis of PTSD.

-The diagnosis of PTSD usually focuses on four elements:
+The diagnosis of PTSD usually focuses on three elements:

 - persistent and distorted sense of blame toward self and others